anastasiya178/django-contacts/README.md

 Using the app you can add and remove the contacts using the UI, as well the API and the Django admin.

+Table of Contents:
+- Installation Guide
+- Linters
+- How to login to Docker web container shell

 ###### Installation guide

 1. Clone the project from github: